Centralization and Stability in Formal Constitutions: Introduction

 \section{Introduction}

-Decentralized Autonomous Organizations (DAOs) \cite{fabrega2023DAO} are smart contracts meant for the governance of a blockchain system.
+Decentralized Autonomous Organizations (DAOs) \cite{fabrega2025voting} are smart contracts meant for the governance of a blockchain system.
 Importantly, DAOs have a \textit{formal} definition of decision-making: The process is hard-coded into the smart contract, and must be followed.
 Typically, voting tokens are issued, and a process is specified where motions can be suggested by the community, and voted on by the token holders.
 Overall, DAOs currently manage over 13.6 Billion USD in assets \cite{DeepDAO}.

 We observe that the decision-making procedure is in itself \textit{dynamic}.
 A motion can propose to change how decisions are made.
 This may be done either explicitly or implicitly.
 Explicitly, it would mean that the community brings up a motion to revise the voting method: For example, to move from simple majority of the voters on a certain proposal, to a qualified majority of at least (say) $\frac{2}{3}$ of the token holders.
-Implicitly, it may suggest that token holders earn interest on their tokens, increasing system centralization as larger holders will gain more.
+Implicitly, it may suggest that token holders earn interest on their tokens starting from some minimal amount, increasing system centralization as larger holders gain more.

 Thus, in this work, we study the dynamics of the decision-making process itself.
 The natural question to ask, given such dynamics, is where do such dynamics converge?
 If we start at any voting method, which voting method do we end up with?
 An even more basic question, is whether there are \textit{stable} voting methods, which are not susceptible to such changes?